gauravjoshi52/AmbedkarGPT/README.md

 "What is compared to a gardener in the speech?"

-Exit the Application by typing quit, exit, or q
+Exit the Application by typing quit.

 How It Works: